 You can catch Jan live on STA FM Wednesday's from 3 pm presenting 'Koala Dreaming', and Saturdays from 12 pm.

-My love of music stems back to the '50s when his older brothers were into Johnnie Ray, who at the time was seen as a real "tear-away" scorned by many of the older generations.
+My love of music stems back to the '50s when my older brothers were into Johnnie Ray, who at the time were seen as a real "tear-away" scorned by many of the older generations.

 I have compiled a library of music built from the vast collection on the STA FM's data bank and from CD's rummaged through garage sales over many years.